BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 In order to reduce strain on the scheduler and maximize throughput, if your command doesn't need much time or many resources, multiple instances of the command may be aggregated into one array task.
-For instance, if you submit with `--time=02:00:00 --ntasks=2 --mem=4G`, each array task may, depending on your configuration, run 4 instances of your task (hence **work units**) at a time for 12 hours, for a total of 24 instances per array task.
+For instance, if you submit with `--time=02:00:00 --ntasks=2 --mem=4G`, each array task may, depending on your configuration, run 4 instances of your command (hence **work units**) at a time for 12 hours, for a total of 24 instances per array task.
 This behavior can be changed by the `--per-task-*` flags.

-Some commands are extremely umpredictable in the amount of time and resources they require--it can be hard to predict whether 5 minutes or 2 hours will be needed for any given argument.
-Since the arguments that cause unusually high resource demands are often clustered together, `slurm-auto-array` stripes work across array tasks rather than chunking--if you have 100 units of work that fit into 5 job array tasks, the first task will run the command on arguments 1,6,11,16,..., the second on arguments 2,7,12,17,..., et cetera.
+Some commands are extremely unpredictable in the amount of time and resources they require--it can be hard to predict whether 5 minutes or 2 hours will be needed for any given argument.
+Since the arguments that cause unusually high resource demands are often clustered together, `slurm-auto-array` stripes work across array tasks rather than chunking--if you have 100 units of work that fit into 5 job array tasks, the first task will run the command on arguments 1,6,11,16,..., the second on arguments 2,7,12,17,..., etc.

 You'll need to run `parallel --citation; parallel --record-env` in a clean environment before using `slurm-auto-array`.